 And it’s huge, let me tell you.
 I dragged it to every single apartment we lived in.
-We were the kids with the grandma apartment, and this was my showpiece.
+It was so cozy and welcoming.
+It was like watching QVC with my mom on a soft, fall afternoon.
+It was my pièce de résistance.
 Over the years it got slipped into a closet, but I couldn’t get rid of it.
 There’s a tiny old couple walking down that nice, autumn street, and they were waiting for me to make this a showpiece again.

 After living in my own home now for several years, one that I find very warm and cozy and (thankfully) not as cluttered, I knew I was ready for my painting.
 So, with a beloved Parks & Rec quote in hand, I was ready to make it my forever piece.
 A “we’re gonna grow old with this one” piece.